 Day 2 – exploring Edinburgh’s culture near the castle and Old Town

-10. Visit the Scottish National Gallery in Edinburgh
+10. The Scottish National Gallery in Edinburgh

 On the second day of my short winter break in Edinburgh, I decided to focus on some of the museums and galleries that cluster around the castle mound and the Old Town of Edinburgh.
 One of the greatest Scottish art institutions and showcases of Edinburgh culture has to be the Scottish National Gallery, one of the three national galleries you’ll find in Edinburgh, the others being the Modern and Portrait Gallery.